 Other options include:

-Once you've chosen the basic ingredients for you DIY dog treat recipe from the categories listed above you can go ahead and put them all together and you'll have a stack of healthy, tasty dog treats in no time.
+Once you've chosen the basic ingredients for your versatile dog treat recipe from the categories listed above, go ahead and put them all together and you'll have a stack of healthy, tasty dog treats in no time.